GENETIC METHODS FOR BIOTECHNOLOGY

 Donadio e Marino “Biotecnologie microbiche” Casa Editrice ambrosiana; Manzoni M.”Microbioloogia Industriale” Casa Editrice ambrosiana; Glick, Pasternak and Patten “Molecular Biotechnology” ASM press IV edizione, Dale and von Schantz "Dai geni ai genomi" Principi e applicazioni della tecnologia del DNA ricombinante” Edises; Watson J.D et al “DNA ricombinante” Zanichelli. -Teacher's slides and presentations.

 The course will be conducted through lectures on specific topics of the program with the aid of power point presentations.
 The teaching materials projected will be made available to students; nevertheless it is strongly recommended the use of texts for the deepening and study.
 Selected topics will be analyzed and discussed with the help of scientific articles.
-Some integrative activities are planned, such as a visit to a company to deepen the subject related to the technology of industrial fermentation.

 Assessment methods and criteria